Uokoroafor/hot-take-generator/backend/docs/getting-started.md

 ## Docker Workflow

+The backend Dockerfile uses a multi-stage build for production-ready images:

 ```bash
 make setup-env                    # copies backend/.env.example to backend/.env
 docker-compose up                 # dev stack with hot reloading
 docker-compose -f docker-compose.yml \
                -f docker-compose.prod.yml up --build   # production-like build
 ```

+**Multi-Stage Build Benefits:**
+- Dependencies are installed in a builder stage with build tools
+- Runtime stage contains only the app and virtual environment
+- Final image runs as non-root user for enhanced security
+- Smaller image size (~509MB) compared to single-stage builds

 For production images, set `VITE_API_BASE_URL` before building so the frontend knows where to reach the API.